What Does It Mean to be Dominate?

-When it comes to training our dogs, we hear the word “dominate” all the time.
+When it comes to training our dogs, we hear the word “dominance” all the time.
 What exactly does that mean?
 Some people think that it means to be pushy, bossy, or even to show that they are angry with them when a dog does something wrong.
 Actually, it’s nothing of the sort.
-Let’s look at the definition of dominate.
+Let’s look at the definition of dominance.

 - a: commanding, controlling, or prevailing over all others

 - overlooking and commanding from a superior position